bhubie/talks/blazor-render-modes/slides/slides.md

 If a user is on poor 3g connection - their experience will suffer and they will see a notable lag between event roundtrip.

+As well as if the connection is spotty - the signalR connection may be dropped or go in and out

 -->